Vyral/base-template/_posts/2020-01-02-one-last-market-report-to-close-out-2019.md

 Why is this happening?
 According to First American, although home prices went up 5.7% in the last year, mortgage rates also decreased by 0.85%.
 Along with a 1.5% increase in wages, the total impact on purchasing power is a positive $24,500.
 Inventory is still low, more people can afford to buy, and **real estate remains one of the strongest investments you can make.&nbsp;**

 Let me give you one more gift to start the new year: the gift of my expertise.
 If you’re thinking about selling your home, come and learn about my advanced real estate planning strategy for marketing and selling your home.
-Sign up today for our next Home Selling Sharks Seminar, Saturday, January 18, at the HIlton Garden Inn in Fort Washington.
+Sign up today for our next Home Selling Sharks Seminar, Saturday, January 18, at the Hilton Garden Inn in Fort Washington.
 You can register [here.&nbsp;](http://www.homesellingsharks.com/){: target="_blank"}

-If you have any other questions for me, don't hesitate to give me a call or send me an email.
+If you have any other questions, don't hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.